-It is noted that some Australian MPS II patients may not be identified in the LSDP patient-level data.
-Some patients may be exclusively registered on international registries if, for instance, they have sought novel treatment modalities.
-While publications based on clinical trials data typically identify countries of patient recruitment sites and/or country of patient cohorts, the data in these articles are often presented at aggregate level where Australian data is mixed in with international cohorts.
-Attempts will be made to retrieve Australian data from the commercial registry which is used for clinical trials.
+While publications based on clinical trial data typically identify countries of patient recruitment sites and/or country of patient cohorts, the data in these articles are often presented at aggregate level where Australian data is mixed in with international cohorts.
+Attempts will be made to retrieve Australian data from the commercial registry which are used for clinical trials.
 Without this trial data, total Australian disease prevalence calculations will likely represent an underestimate.
-Attempts will be made to access data from Australian diagnostic pathology laboratories to obtain evidence to supplement the LSDP patient-level data.